Elkhart man killed in snowmobile crash near Dowagiac - Leader Publications

 The department was dispatched to the snowmobile trail near Indian Lake Road and Topash Street around 10:16 p.m.
 Saturday for a crash involving three snowmobiles.

-Robert Schroeder, 21, of Coloma and Andrew Mayer, 38, of Covert, were traveling west on the trail, and Keith Webster, 45, of Elkhart, was traveling east.
+Robert Schroeder, 21, of Coloma, and Andrew Mayer, 38, of Covert, were traveling west on the trail, and Keith Webster, 45, of Elkhart, was traveling east.
 Both groups were approaching a hill when they collided.

-Schroeder was transported via MedFlight to Beacon Memorial Hospital in South Bend, where he later succumbed to his injuries.
+Webster was transported via MedFlight to Beacon Memorial Hospital in South Bend, where he later succumbed to his injuries.

 Mayer was transported to Spectrum Health Lakeland in St. Joseph.